freeCodeCamp/freeCodeCamp/guide/english/php/functions/files/file-writing/index.md

 ---
 ## File Writing

-PHP had prepared a few functions to help user save information outside of PHP to be used later.
+PHP has prepared a few functions to help user save information outside of PHP to be used later.

 ## fopen("fileName.txt","w")
-Like most of the file handling functions, before conduct any file operation we must prepare the file for the operation first.
+Like most of the file handling functions, before conducting any file operation we must prepare the file for the operation first.
 ```PHP
 <?php